MilenTecle/znapped/README.md

 The frontend is built using React.js and includes:
 - User Authentication (Sign Up, Sign In, Token Management)
 - CRUD Features: Create, read, update, delete posts, comments, messages and notifications.
-- Notifications: Interactive notficications for likes, messages and followers.
+- Notifications: Interactive notifications for likes, messages and followers.
 - Responsive Design: The app is fully optimized for all screen sizes.

 ## User Stories